tinymce/tinymce-docs/rtc/configuration.md

 ## `rtc_document_details_provider`

-The document details includes a document ID.
-This is the ID you share with other people collaborating on the document so it should be publicly available.
+The document details include a document ID.
+This is the ID users share with other people collaborating on the document.

 **Type:** `Function`